 This 12,500 SF new construction started in November 2017 at The Home for Little Wanderers’ new group residence building situated on a tight urban site at their Roxbury campus.

 This project took place in a residential neighborhood on a dead-end street, which required proactive planning for logistics, including constant parking and traffic monitoring.
 Timberline carefully controlled construction impacts to the surrounding community by mitigating noise, vibration and dust on site.
 Through the winter months into spring, a significant amount of ledge was removed by drilling and splitting the ledge from the Roxbury lot.
 Our team established strict safety protocols and protective systems for project security and campus safety.
 Timberline installed temporary fencing, set up multiple security cameras with motion detectors, and coordinated security patrols to keep the neighborhood and nearby children from entering the site.

 Durable materials were used throughout this project, including an abuse resistant gypsum board over an OSB substrate to prevent possible damage and ipe wood for the exterior staircases.
 Bead board was incorporated into the design to provide a traditional and aesthetically pleasing element.
 This new campus includes a commercial kitchen, residential living spaces, multiple offices, an elevator, community spaces for activities, and a spacious attic that is home to both mechanical systems and IT room.

 Larry Carpenter, Timberline Project Executive reflects, “It was a privilege to be part of such a collaborative effort between all participants on this project.
 For me personally this is what it’s all about, building great projects that have a positive impact on our world with a team from multiple backgrounds and disciplines working towards a common goal.
-My best wishes to The Home and the children and families it supports.”Back to Institutional Projects
+My best wishes to The Home and the children and families it supports.”Back to Healthcare & Civic Projects